Tok Pisin: Name

 While Tok Pisin's name in the language is Tok Pisin, it is also called "New Guinea Pidgin" in English.
-Papua New Guinean anglophones often refer to Tok Pisin as "Pidgin" when speaking English.
-This usage of "Pidgin" differs from the term "pidgin" as used in linguistics.
-Tok Pisin is not a pidgin in the latter sense, since it has become a first language for many people (rather than simply a lingua franca to facilitate communication with speakers of other languages).
+Papua New Guinean anglophones often call Tok Pisin "Pidgin" when speaking English.
+This usage of "Pidgin" (with capital P) differs from the term pidgin (language) as used in linguistics.
+In spite of its name, Tok Pisin is not a pidgin in the latter sense, because it has become a first language for many people (rather than simply a lingua franca to facilitate communication with speakers of other languages).
 As such, it is considered a creole in linguistic terminology.

 Classification

 The Tok Pisin language is a result of Pacific Islanders intermixing, when people speaking numerous different languages were sent to work on plantations in Queensland and various islands (see South Sea Islander and blackbirding).
-The labourers began to develop a pidgin, drawing vocabulary primarily from English, but also from German, Malay, Portuguese and their own Austronesian languages (perhaps especially Kuanua, that of the Tolai people of East New Britain).
+The labourers began to develop a pidgin, drawing vocabulary primarily from English, but also from German, Malay, Portuguese, and their own Austronesian languages (perhaps especially Kuanua, that of the Tolai people of East New Britain).

 This English-based pidgin evolved into Tok Pisin in German New Guinea (where the German-based creole Unserdeutsch was also spoken).
 It became a widely used lingua franca and language of interaction between rulers and ruled, and among the ruled themselves who did not share a common vernacular.
 Tok Pisin and the closely related Bislama in Vanuatu and Pijin in the Solomon Islands, which developed in parallel, have traditionally been treated as varieties of a single Melanesian Pidgin English or "Neo-Melanesian" language.
-The flourishing of the mainly English-based Tok Pisin in German New Guinea (despite the language of the metropolitan power being German) is to be contrasted with Hiri Motu, the lingua franca of Papua, which was derived not from English but from Motu, the vernacular of the indigenous people of the Port Moresby area.
+The flourishing of the mainly English-based Tok Pisin in German New Guinea (despite the language of the metropolitan power being German) contrasts with Hiri Motu, the lingua franca of Papua, which was derived not from English but from Motu, the vernacular of the indigenous people of the Port Moresby area.

 Official status

-Along with English and Hiri Motu, Tok Pisin is one of the three official languages of Papua New Guinea.
+Along with English and Hiri Motu, Tok Pisin is one of Papua New Guinea's three official languages.
 It is frequently the language of debate in the national parliament.
 Most government documents are produced in English, but public information campaigns are often partially or entirely in Tok Pisin.
 While English is the main language in the education system, some schools use Tok Pisin in the first three years of elementary education to promote early literacy.